yanliu1111/ChatGPT-API-embeddings-Supabase/README.md

 NEXT_PUBLIC_SUPABASE_URL=
 SUPABASE_SERVICE_ROLE_KEY=
 ```

-More details about work flow, you can check tutorial GitHub repo [here](https://github.com/mckaywrigley/paul-graham-gpt)

 For those curious about costs, the GPT embeddings charge was economical for this project.
 With approximately 3387 records across 34 pages in a Supabase table, the total cost was less than 20 cents (Canadian dollars) and Supabase is free for 2 projects! 💰